Teaching

 This is a year-long course, associated with the Stanford Center for Philanthropy and Civil Society (PACS).
 This seminar is intended for Ph.D. students and postdoctoral fellows doing research on the nature and ramifications of civil society and/or the effects of philanthropy on civil society, either domestically or globally.
 The course is also open to advanced undergraduates writing senior theses on these topics.
 The purpose of the seminar is to assist students in pursuing their research and writing.
 We accomplish this through several means.
 All members of the seminar will have an opportunity to present their work at least once during the year.
 Faculty and students will lead discussions of recent writings that form the corpus of scholarly knowledge of civil society, philanthropy, and the nonprofit sector.
 Students will circulate drafts of chapters, papers, and/or proposals and get feedback from faculty and fellow students.
 We will also have several leading scholars and practitioners visit us for talks during the latter part of the academic year, and students will have ample opportunity to interact with these guests.

 Our aim is to help students produce high-quality work that will have an impact on their respective disciplines and shape the scholarly terrain of research on civil society, philanthropy, and nonprofits.
 Our expectation is that all participants will take the course for the full year; exceptions are allowed only with permission.
 The course may be taken more than once, and for 1-3 units.
 Grading is on a pass/fail basis.
-Rob Reich, Political Science, and Robb Willer, Sociology are co-instructors.
 Click here to read the year-long syllabus.

 SCANCOR Workshop on Institutional Theory.

-The next Scancor Workshop will be held at Aalto University in Helsinki.
-The most recent workshop took place at the University of Mannheim, August 26 – 30, 2019.
-Click here for the syllabus.
+The next Scancor Workshop will be held at the University of Hamburg in Germany.
+Last year's workshop took place at the University of Oslo.
+Read the syllabus or view the poster.

 Since 2001, a a group of U.S. faculty, together with European scholars, that work in the area of institutional analysis have offered an intensive week-long seminar at leading European universities.
 In recent years, we have held the workshop at Copenhagen Business School, Aalto University, IESE-Barcelona, the University of Mannheim, EM-Lyon, and the Stockholm School of Economics.
 For more information, please consult the Scancor webpage.